gordonwatts/atlas-plot-agent/notebooks/adl-benchmarks/results/plan-query/plan-question-02.md

 ## Phase ServiceX

+* Dataset(s)
-* Dataset: mc23_13p6TeV:mc23_13p6TeV.801167.Py8EG_A14NNPDF23LO_jj_JZ2.deriv.DAOD_PHYSLITE.e8514_e8528_a911_s4114_r15224_r15225_p6697
+  * mc23_13p6TeV:mc23_13p6TeV.801167.Py8EG_A14NNPDF23LO_jj_JZ2.deriv.DAOD_PHYSLITE.e8514_e8528_a911_s4114_r15224_r15225_p6697
-* Jet Collection:
+* Jet Collection
   * What: pt, eta, phi
-  * Filter: Jets can be filtered to be 15 GeV or better, and with eta < 1.5 (though the prompt suggests no additional filtering is needed)
+  * Filter: Jets can be filtered to be 0 GeV or better (no filter applied as per problem statement, but noting that very low pt jets may not be well reconstructed)

 ## Phase Awkward

-1. Build objects:
+1. Build objects
-    * Build 3-vector for jets from pt, eta, and phi
+    * Build 3-vector or directly use pt for jets from pt, eta, and phi (noting that eta and phi are not needed for this specific plot but might be needed for future plots or jet selection)
-2. Filter:
+2. Filter
-    * Apply basic jet filter if necessary (e.g., pt > 15 GeV, eta < 1.5), but given the prompt, it seems we might not need to apply these filters as they are part of the dataset definition or not explicitly required.
+    * No filter applied as per problem statement
-3. Build Objects:
+3. Build Objects
+    * Calculate jet pT for each jet (though pt is directly available, this step is about acknowledging it)
-    * Save the jet pT for making a histogram (jet_pT)
+4. Save the jet pT values for making a histogram (jet_pT)

 ## Phase Histogram

 * Histogram of jet pT
   * Title: "Jet $p_T$"
   * y-axis label: "Event Count"